 2. Mount Rainier National Park, Washington

 Mount Rainier National Park has all the snow you could ask for in a winter landscape.
 The area known as Paradise receives an average of 54 feet of snow every year and held the world record for annual snowfall at 93.5 feet in the 1970s.
 In winter, Mount Rainier also has all the recreation you could ask for: sledding, sliding, skiing, snowboarding, snowshoeing, climbing and camping.
-Despite lingering budget cuts, they will actually be open seven days a week this season, which is good news for snow lovers.
-Earlier this year, wilderness volunteer vacationers worked to restore the beloved Mount Rainer park.

 3. Bryce Canyon National Park, Utah

 While it may be hard to imagine, Bryce Canyon's earthly spires are even more spectacular when icy.
 Bryce Canyon National Park also has ideal stargazing skies, and the cold, dry air makes them all the more amazing.
 Saturday astronomy programs and full moon snowshoe adventures are just a couple of the several incredible programs offered here during the winter season.
 The annual Winter Festival is held on President's Day weekend.
 There are many dangers here in this season, however, so if you do visit, be sure to follow park regulations and get up-to-date weather information at the visitors center before venturing out.
 Boots are mandatory and traction devices are highly recommended for trail hikers, and backcountry permits are issued to only the most prepared and experienced.

 Credit: Raj Hanchanahal Photography, flickr.

 4. Yosemite National Park, California